jean-marc/kiosk_os/readme.md

 We use SquidGuard
 [/etc_server/squid3/squid.conf](/etc_server/squid3/squid.conf)
 ##Client control
-Once the server is on it can start all the clients on the local interface through wake-on-LAN, it will also shut them down before going down.
+Once the server is on, it can start all the clients on the local interface through wake-on-LAN, it will also shut them down before going down.
 Wake-on-LAN is a low-level protocol, a machine will turn on if it receives a magic packet on an interface (it must be enable in the BIOS and there are other conditions).
 The server uses information stored by the DHCP server in /var/lib/misc/dnsmasq.leases to send magic packets to all the machines that have ever been given a lease (sending UDP packets takes almost no time so it is not such a waste), that means that a new client will have to be started manually.
 Shutting down a client is simpler, a simple SSH session is run to invoke poweroff.